Helping Your Student Manage Their Financial Responsibility

 Students may elect to designate an Authorized User for their student account.
 Authorized Users are allowed to make online payments on behalf of the student – they are not granted access to any student account details.
-Authorized Users may or may not have FERPA access.
+Designating an individual as an Authorized User does not grant FERPA permissions.
 Instructions regarding how to set up an Authorized User may be found here: Campus Connection Help.

 Currently enrolled students do not receive a paper billing statement in the mail.
 Instead, they are emailed a monthly billing statement reminder.
 Students can view their balance at any time through their Campus Connection account.

 Students may have charges applied to their student accounts for a variety of reasons and by several different departments within NDSU.
 Tuition charges are the direct result of registration activity and rates are determined by many factors including the student’s residency, major, full/part-time status, and academic level.
 Student fees, however, are charged uniformly to all students on a per-credit basis, up to thirteen credits.
 Additional fees may be assessed on specific courses.
 Please visit the Tuition & Fees page for more detailed information.
 Examples of potential additional fees: library, bookstore, inclusive access (e-books), student health, parking citations and permits, lost ID cards, new student fees, dormitory, meal plans, etc.